PEAKModding/PEAKLib/src/PEAKLib.Core/README.md

 # PEAKLib.Core

-Core library for the PEAKLib community API.
+Core module of the PEAKLib community API.